robertorcosta/azure-docs.pt-br/articles/blockchain/templates/ethereum-poa-deployment.md

 ### <a name="proof-of-authority"></a>Prova de autoridade

 Para aqueles que são novos na comunidade de blockchain, o lançamento dessa solução é uma grande oportunidade para saber mais sobre a tecnologia de uma maneira fácil e configurável no Azure.
 A prova de trabalho é um mecanismo de resistência Sybil que aproveita os custos de computação para autorregular a rede e permitir a participação justa.
 Isso funciona muito bem em redes de blockchain anônimas abertas onde a competição por criptomoeda promove a segurança na rede.
 No entanto, em redes privadas/consórcio o Ether subjacente não tem valor.
-Um protocolo alternativo, uma prova de autoridade, é mais adequado para redes permitidas em que todos os participantes de consenso são conhecidos e respeitáveis.
+An alternative protocol, proof-of-authority, is more suitable for permitted networks where all consensus participants are known and reputable.
 Sem a necessidade de mineração, a prova de autoridade é mais eficiente enquanto ainda retém a tolerância a falhas de Byzantine.

 ### <a name="consortium-governance"></a>Governança do Consortium

-Como a prova de autoridade depende de uma lista de autoridades de rede permitidas para manter a rede íntegra, é importante fornecer um mecanismo justo para fazer modificações nessa lista de permissões.
-Cada implantação vem com um conjunto de contratos inteligentes e o portal para governança na cadeia dessa lista de permissão.
+Since proof-of-authority relies upon a permitted list of network authorities to keep the network healthy, it's important to provide a fair mechanism to make modifications to this permission list.
+Each deployment comes with a set of smart-contracts and portal for on-chain governance of this permitted list.
 Quando uma alteração proposta atinge um voto maioria por membros consortium, a alteração é imposta.
 Isso permite que novos participantes de consenso sejam adicionados ou comprometidos para serem removidos de forma transparente que incentiva uma rede honesta.

 ### <a name="admin-account"></a>Conta de administrador

-Durante a implantação dos nós de prova de autoridade, você será solicitado a fornecer um endereço de Ethereum de administrador.
+During the deployment of the proof-of-authority nodes, you'll be asked for an Admin Ethereum address.
 Você pode usar vários mecanismos diferentes para gerar e proteger esta conta Ethereum.
 Depois que esse endereço é adicionado como uma autoridade na rede, você pode usar essa conta para participar de governança.
 Essa conta de administrador também será usada para delegar a participação de consenso para os nós de validador que são criados como parte dessa implantação.
-Como apenas o endereço Ethereum público é usado, cada administrador tem a flexibilidade de proteger suas chaves privadas de uma forma que segue o modelo de segurança desejado.
+Since only the public Ethereum address is used, each admin has the flexibility to secure their private keys in a way that follows their wanted security model.

 ### <a name="validator-node"></a>Nó do validador